Calibration of a neural network ocean closure for improved mean state and variability: Methods

-The parameterization (Eq. \eqref{eq:ann_eq}) encapsulates many hard constraints to preserve physical invariances, which include Galilean invariance, dimensional consistency, momentum, and angular momentum conservation.
+The parameterization (Eq. \eqref{eq:ann_eq}) encapsulates many hard constraints that preserve physical invariances, including Galilean invariance, dimensional consistency, and conservation of momentum and angular momentum.
 There were only two implemented soft constraints in \citeA{perezhogin2025generalizable} -- rotational and reflectional invariances.
 This approach is reasonable when the parameterization is trained offline.
-However, online recalibration can break invariances while optimizing the online loss function.
-Thus, in this work, we further constrain the parameterization (Eq. \eqref{eq:ann_eq}) and implement rotational and reflectional invariances as hard constraints by replacing the ANN with the equivariant steerable convolutional neural network \cite<esCNN, >{e2cnn, cesa2022a} on the same spatial stencil.
-We use the $D_8$ symmetry group (see Text S1-S3 in SI for explanation and implementation details), which includes 16 unique transformations formed by rotations by multiples of $45^{\circ}$ and reflections.
+However, online recalibration can violate invariances during optimization of the online loss function.
+Thus, in this work, we further constrain the parameterization (Eq. \eqref{eq:ann_eq}) and implement rotational and reflectional invariances as hard constraints following \citeA{guan2022learning, pawar2023frame, connolly2025deep} (see Text S1-S3).
 We will refer to the new parameterization as eANN (equivariant ANN).

 We train the eANN on the global ocean dataset at coarse resolutions in a range of $0.4^{\circ}-1.5^{\circ}$ using the same algorithm as in \citeA{perezhogin2025generalizable} and report similar offline performance (see Figure S1 in SI).
-We note that the set of resolutions covered in the training dataset is perfectly suited for the online simulations we consider here ($1/2^{\circ}$).
+We note that the set of resolutions covered in the training dataset is well-suited to the online simulations we consider here ($1/2^{\circ}$).